mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Mission_Objectives.md

-like a soldier or a hostage, and if you're using a `gimmickId`, it will be the name of the gimmick in the `mvars.gim_identifierParamTable` table, meaning either a vanilla gimmick set up in the location's scripts, or a custom one you'll have to push to that table yourself somehow.
+like a soldier or a hostage, and if you're using a `gimmickId`, it will be the name of the gimmick in the `mvars.gim_identifierParamTable` table, meaning either a vanilla gimmick set up in the location's scripts, or a custom one, though you'll have to push to that table yourself somehow.

 ``` lua
 this.missionObjectiveDefine = {